 We always have fun during the event.
 Many like to know what I am wearing, so here goes ~

 My gown was made by Verdanta on Etsy with IKEA fabric that I sent to her.
 Hat, embroidered mitts, and kerchief made by The Silly Sisters.
-Stockings are pink clocked by Anacronicos, and shoes are Allures d'Atan.
+Stockings are white with a pink clock on the side by Anacronicos, and shoes are Allures d'Atan.
 Buckles and all jewelry are from my shop!

 We always try to have some fun as well!
 Looking forward to my next event which will be the Mount Vernon Market Fair in September!
 In the meantime, I will be making new jewelry, hopefully writing more, retiring from the Department of Defense after 34+ years, and visiting historic sites to learn more about our history.